queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 Sennkestra - Turns out some people planted those unsolicited seeds from China from earlier in the summer.
 Comment: Basically, people are people.

-Sennkestra - Wug drama [link].
+Sennkestra - Wug drama [post].

 Potentially of interest: